herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 `sudo apt-get install libapache2-mod-jk`

-Restart apache service to enable installed modules

-service apache2 restart

-You can be asked for entering sudo password.

 We need to configure the JK module.
 Edit the configuration file located at /etc/libapache2-mod-jk/workers.properties

 Open in text editor with sudo privelages like